+If you're wondering how to start an email list for your blog, I've got one word for you: ConvertKit.
 If you're not in the know, ConvertKit is an email system for bloggers.
 That last part is important.
 They advertise that the system was built by bloggers for bloggers.
 So you're probably like yeah, ok.
 But honestly, you can just tell from the product that it's true.
 It's so incredibly functional for my needs.
 It has every feature I want, and no crazy extra features.
 I'm pretty sure I use every feature available on there.
 Which isn't actually that many.
 Because it only has what you actually need, not 12 other bells and whistles that don't really help anything.
 Thumbs up for that.
+This is the beginner's guide to ConvertKit…it's not hard, but these tips will help!

 Here are the actual reasons why ConvertKit has converted me.